Last Updated on January 5, 2022

 A tip of between 10 and 15 percent is acceptable in restaurants.
 Tipping taxi drivers is not mandatory.
 A 10 shekel tip for food delivery is quite acceptable.

 The majority of shops are closed on the Sabbath and Jewish holy days.
 Public transport on Saturdays is limited.
 During the festival of Passover you will not be able to purchase certain food items like bread.
-You will be able to purchase these from Arab or non-kosher merchants and establishments though.
+You will be able to purchase these from some non-kosher merchants and establishments.

 Bring enough of your regular medication to Israel to last your entire trip.
 You may want to bring a spare prescription for your medication, in case of emergencies.

-Israel has visa exemption agreements with many countries - for visits of up to 90 days.
-Click here to download the list of countries with which Israel has visa exemption agreements.
+Israel has visa exemption agreements with many countries – for visits of up to 90 days.
+Here is the list…

 There are plenty of short-term mobile phone plans that are especially suitable for tourists, research this before your arrival.
 You will also be able to get a short-term plan at the airport upon your arrival.
 Free WiFi is available at lots of coffee shops and restaurants, trains and some buses.
 Ask!